 Pennsylvania Protection of Abuse Order FAQ’s

-When a PFA order is issued against someone, confusion and hopelessness often follow.
+Confusion and hopelessness often follow when a PFA order is issued against someone.
 The collateral damages of a PFA can be devastating.
-But how do you navigate the complexities of a PFA order?
-Look no further.
-Logue Law Group has compiled a comprehensive list of frequently asked questions to address all your doubts.
+But fear not, because Logue Law Group is here to help you navigate the complexities of a PFA order.
+We have compiled a comprehensive list of frequently asked questions to address all your doubts.

-Once you grasp the intricacies of the order, it’s crucial to contact an experienced Pittsburgh PFA lawyer to guide you through the court hearing process.
+Once you grasp the intricacies of the order, it’s crucial to contact an experienced Washington PA DUI lawyer who can guide you through the court hearing process.

 I have been issued a PFA notice.
 What should I do now?

-This concern is commonly shared by many.
-When an alleged victim files a ‘temporary’ or ‘ex-parte’ PFA order against you, the first step is to seek the services of an experienced Pittsburgh PFA lawyer.
+This is a common concern shared by many.
+When an alleged victim files a ‘temporary’ or ‘ex-parte’ PFA order against you, the first step is to seek the services of an experienced Washington PA criminal lawyer.
 Handling any domestic case is challenging for the court, considering the potential lack of substantial evidence.